in2workspace/dome-gitops-aks/README.md

 EOF
 ```

-DELETE 4.
-Base64 encode the azure-config-plain-secret.json file content and put it into a secret using the following format.
+4. Base64 encode the azure-config-plain-secret.json file content and put it into a secret using the following format.

-Filename: azure/external-dns/azure-plain-secret.yaml
+Filename: azure-plain-secret.yaml
 ```yaml
 apiVersion: v1
 kind: Secret